CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/ethics.md

 If you want help on best practices and any tips on how to apply, talk to your supervisor.
 You can also contact the Facutly Research Ethics Administrator Marc Moyce: [marc.moyce@bristol.ac.uk](mailto:marc.moyce@bristol.ac.uk).

+### Projects covered by other exisiting Ethics applications
+Some projects will be covered by applications your Supervisor has put in or is a part of.
+If this is the case, you don't need to make a separate application - just get the Ethics application number for the project and add this statement to the frontmatter Ethics declaration:

+“This project is covered by the ethics application [NUMBER] as determined by my supervisor [SUPERVISOR_NAME]”.

 # Performing a User Study